 Worn alone, it cools and removes sweat.
 Worn under something else, it serves as a baselayer, providing excellent warmth.
 The shoulder seams are designed to avoid chafing when wearing pack, which is another great feature.

-With pockets on the front of the traps and more storage on the back, it makes it easy for runners and hikers to grab what they need without slowing down.
+With pockets on the front of the straps and more storage on the back, it makes it easy for runners and hikers to grab what they need without slowing down.
 A great hydration pack can also be used on a bike, making it a dual purpose gift.

 Stay warm and look rad doing it.
 Cotopaxi is making name by using color and stripes that just make these jackets so much fun.

-This jacket is water resistant, and make a great mid layer in the winter, or top layer in the fall and spring.
+The Fuego Down Jacket is water resistant, and make a great mid layer in the winter, or top layer in the fall and spring.
 Every hiker needs one of these in their pack, and they make great daily jackets as well.

 Gifts for Men Who Love Camping

 One of the TMM husbands absolutely loves this hammock for camping.
 Throw a rainfly over the top and it can be used as a totally weatherproof tent.

 This hammock is unique because it can be adjusted into a variety of sleeping and lounging positions.
 The user can sleep flat (unlike regular hammocks!) and even adjust it so the hammock works like a chair.
 Definitely a top pick for guys who like to camp.

 One of Rita’s husband’s favorite camping items is this sleeping quilt from Enlightened Equipment.
 Quilts are different than sleeping bags because they are not sewn into a tube and you don’t sleep on top of it.
 However, quilts, when paired with a good pad are just as warm as a regular bag, and weigh less.